Height or depth of paraboloid for volume of air Solution

 What is Height or depth of paraboloid for volume of air?

-The Height or depth of paraboloid for volume of air is derived from the relation volume of air before rotation and after rotation in closed cylindrical vessels considering the diameter of vessel D, length of vessel L, the radius of the paraboloid r, and the initial height of the liquid and is represented as hcrack = ((D^2)/(2*(r1^2)))*(L-Hi) or Height of Crack = ((Diameter^2)/(2*(Radius^2)))*(Length-Initial Height of Liquid).
-Diameter is a straight line passing from side to side through the center of a body or figure, especially a circle or sphere, Radius 1 is a radial line from the focus to any point of a curve for 1st Radius, Length is the measurement or extent of something from end to end & The Initial height of liquid is a variable from the tank emptying through an orifice at its bottom.
+The Height or depth of paraboloid for volume of air is derived from the relation volume of air before rotation and after rotation in closed cylindrical vessels considering the diameter of vessel D, length of vessel L, the radius of the paraboloid r, and the initial height of the liquid and is represented as hc = ((D^2)/(2*(r1^2)))*(L-Hi) or Height of Crack = ((Diameter^2)/(2*(Radius^2)))*(Length-Initial Height of Liquid).
+Diameter is a straight line passing from side to side through the center of a body or figure, especially a circle or sphere, Radius is a radial line from the focus to any point of a curve for 1st Radius, Length is the measurement or extent of something from end to end & The Initial Height of Liquid is a variable from the tank emptying through an orifice at its bottom.

 How to calculate Height or depth of paraboloid for volume of air?